sheharyaar/exif-data-extractor/README.md

 # EXIF

-This is my project to extract Base , EXIF and GPS data if available from images.
+This is my project to extract Base , EXIF and GPS data if available from images.<br />
+⚠️ This Code runs in POSIX based systems only!

 ## Compiling and Running